Influence of Trotterization error on single-particle tunneling: Proposal on experimental observation of tunneling

 \subsection{Demonstration of tunneling and its enhancement}

 We start by demonstrating the enhancement of tunneling in case of symmetric potential with $P=1.25$, $w=8$, $\delta n=0$, $\alpha=0$.
-In this case, the 10th pair of energy levels is situated at energy $E_{10}\approx1.156$ (counted from the bottom of the potential), which fulfills all the requirements listed above. \figref{experimental-eigensystem_symmetric} shows the corresponding eigenpair and its counterpart for large Trotter step $J\delta t/\pi\approx0.795$.
+In this case, the 10th pair of energy levels is situated at energy $E_{10}\approx-J+1.156J$ (the first term is trivially connected to the energy of a particle with zero momentum), which fulfills all the requirements listed above. \figref{experimental-eigensystem_symmetric} shows the corresponding eigenpair and its counterpart for large Trotter step $J\delta t/\pi\approx0.795$.
 Two details are worth pointing out: \emph{i)}~the energy shift due to Suzuki-Trotter distortion is nearly absent due to the correct choice of the energy level, but \emph{ii)}~the eigenstates at low energies are strongly distorted by the Suzuki-Trotter approximation, as described in \subsecref{Large-distance-jumps}.
-One then applies the protocol described above to observe the frequency of the Rabi oscillations.
-A pertinent time dependence of the left well occupancy is shown on \figref{number-of-particles-in-the-left-well_time-series}.
-The density map of the squared occupancy number harmonic $\left|n_{\omega}\right|^{2}$ as a function of period $T=2\pi/\omega$ and Trotter step $\delta t$ is shown on \figref{particle-number_density-plot} of the main text, along with the prediction of the semiclassical approximation,.
-The latter consists of two curves: the dashed curve corresponds to Eq.~(\ref{eq:semiclassical-Rabi-period}) applied directly at energy $E_{10}$, and the solid one corresponds to determining the energy $E$ from the quantization condition~(\ref{eq:quantization-cond_open-boundary-cond}) for each $\delta t$.
-As anticipated, the two approaches yield nearly identical result due to the lack of energy shift for the chosen eigenstate.
-Crucially, the period of Rabi oscillations does decrease in full agreement with the semiclassical prediction, even despite the lack of energy shift of the corresponding eigenpair.
+One then applies the protocol described above to probe the period of the Rabi oscillations.

+The density map of the occupation number harmonic $\left|n_{\omega}\right|$ as a function of angular frequency $\omega$ and Trotter step $\delta t$ is shown on \figref{particle-number_density-plot}.
+The corresponding dependence of the Rabi oscillation period $T_{\text{Rabi}}$ on $\delta t$ are shown on~\figref{rabi-oscillation-period_vs_trotter-step} of the main text.
+The latter also contains the theoretical curve corresponding to the semiclassical approximation for $T_{\text{Rabi}}$: Eq.~(\ref{eq:semiclassical-Rabi-period}) is evaluated for the energy $E$ from the quantization condition~(\ref{eq:quantization-cond_open-boundary-cond}) for each $\delta t$, thus taking into account the energy shift.
+Crucially, the period of Rabi oscillations does decrease in agreement with the semiclassical prediction, even despite the lack of energy shift of the corresponding eigenpair, as can be verified both by semiclassical approximation and by exact diagonalization.